Taqib/DEPLOY_NGINX_USING_KUBERNETES_DEPLOYMENT/README.md

 Here our file name is deployment-definition.yaml.

 Here is a YAML menifest file.
 This YAML defines a Kubernetes Deployment named "nginx-deployment" that ensures three replicas of the nginx container are running, each exposing port 80.

+Create the deployment:
+kubectl create -f deployment-definition.yaml

+Imperative approach
+We can create a Deployment as above using only one command instead of defining a YAML menifest file.
+Use the following command to create a similar Deployment: kubectl create deployment nginx-deployment --image=nginx:latest --replicas=3 --port=80 We can now check the created Deployment and Pods.

+It's particularly useful for quick prototyping, testing, or for situations.
+However, for more complex configurations or when we need to version control our resources, writing YAML manifests is preferred as it provides better clarity, reproducibility, and maintainability.

+Verifying Deployment and Pods
+Use the following command to list the Deployment: kubectl get deployments

+Use the following command to list the Pods: kubectl get pods

+Use the following command to delete the Deployment: kubectl delete deployment nginx-deployment